ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

 We've given details on how to use the options in env_build.xml and env_run.xml to interact with the CLM "configure" and "build-namelist" scripts, as well as giving a good understanding of how these scripts work and the options to them.
 In the next section we give further details on the CLM namelist.
-You could customize the namelist for these options after "cesm_setup" is run.
+You could customize the namelist for these options after "case.setup" is run.